+This is a list of my principal compositions, ordered by date.
 For listings by category see the Instrumental, Vocal and Dance pages which also give programme notes.
-For a complete catalogue, or for any queries about scores, recordings or performance opportunities, feel free to contact me.
+For any This is a list of my principal compositions, ordered by date. queries about scores, recordings or performance opportunities, feel free to contact me.

 Earthquake in the soul (2020), for chorus and orchestra, with soprano soloist, after Brumel and Hildegard. c.
 30 minutes.

-Château Barrière – concerto for piano and orchestra, after Mozart.
+Château Barrière – concerto for piano and small orchestra.
 (2020) c.
 17 minutes.

 I see a ring (2018), for choir (SATB) and piano, on words by Virginia Woolf. c.
 4 minutes.
 Premiere: November 2018, Tsuru University, Tokyo.